 Journey to the West

 Journey to the West is an immensely popular Chinese novel from the sixteenth-century which gives an account of Xuanzang’s story but told as a comic adventure which mixes fantasy and folktales.
 In Journey to the West, Xuanzang is given four traveling companions by the Buddha himself — a monkey, a pig, an ogre, and a white steed, who actually turns out to be a dragon prince.
-The story, which has been filmed several times, and exists both in gongfu and children’s book versions, soon becomes the vehicle for a series of amazing events, miraculous transformations and extended fighting sequences.
+The story, which has been filmed several times, and exists both in gongfu and children’s versions, soon becomes the vehicle for a series of amazing events, miraculous transformations and extended fighting sequences.
 Much of the book is set in the wild lands which separate China and India, where the deep gorges and tall mountains turn out to be populated with demons and animal spirits.
-Eventually they all return home and are amply rewarded for their troubles.
-Xuanzang attains buddhahood and Jubadie, the pig, gets to eat all the excess offerings that worshipers bring to the altars of Buddhist temples.
+Eventually the traveling companions all return home and are amply rewarded for their troubles.
+Xuanzang attains buddhahood and Jubadie, the pig, gets to eat all the excess offerings that worshipers bring to the altars of Buddhist shrines.

 Journey to the West is a comic adventure, but also an allegory of a group of pilgrims who travel together towards enlightenment, where the success of one of them depends on the success of the others.